poetic/ember-cli-cordova-auth/README.md

 Returned data from there get's set as properties on the session itself as it does when calling signIn directly.

-### reset
+### signOut

 It clears the in memory session and the localStorage cached copy.
-It's pretty much a sign out method.

 ## Config